triangledirt/obj/BUILD.md

 ## edit build settings

-once you change those code settings--you can change some build settings--these are in [make](https://github.com/triangledirt/obj/blob/main/make)
+once you change those code settings—you can change some build settings—these are in [make](https://github.com/triangledirt/obj/blob/main/make)

-change DEBUG to be "" if you dont want debug info--"-g" if you do want debug info and your compiler is gcc
+change DEBUG to be "" if you dont want debug info—"-g" if you do want debug info and your compiler is gcc

-change COMPILER to be whatever your compiler is--etc
+change COMPILER to be whatever your compiler is—etc

 ## build

-now build--(from the case directory) execute
+now build—(from the case directory) execute

     ./make

-that builds object files and a library called libobj.a--it requires only the c standard library
+that builds object files and a library called libobj.a—it requires only the c standard library

 ## use